You Woke With A Red, Hot, Swollen Breast?

 Inflammatory Breast Cancer Foundation – An Excellent Resource

 Fortunately, there is a fantastic resource for anyone who has IBC or wants to know more about it.
-The Inflammatory Breast Cancer Foundation came together in 2006 to address the growing need to inform physicians and patients about this particular form of breast cancer, because it is so very different.
+The Inflammatory Breast Cancer Network Foundation was formed to address the growing need to inform physicians and patients about this particular form of breast cancer, because it is so very different.
 Here is a link to their excellent website.

 There are also some excellent You Tube videos put together by Dr Naoto Ueno, Executive Director of the Morgan Welch Inflammatory Breast Cancer Research Program and Clinic, The University of Texas MD Anderson Cancer Center.
 Dr Ueno is also a Medical Advisor to the Inflammatory Breast Cancer Foundation: